Greece imposes lockdown to avoid worst at hospitals

 The measures mirror Greece’s spring lockdown that was credited with keeping the number of infections, deaths and serious COVID-19-related illnesses low.

-The main difference this time around is that that kindergartens and primary schools will remain open.
+The main difference this time around is that that kindergartens, primary schools and all grades in special education schools will remain open.
 High schools will operate by remote learning.
+Borders will remain open, but anyone arriving from abroad will have to have proof of a negative coronavirus test, Civil Protection Deputy Minister Nikos Hardalias said.

 The lockdown comes just ahead of the crucial Christmas shopping season, and Mitsotakis announced additional measures to buoy the economy.